Investor Pitch Deck

 Generally, investors want to invest in a company/products/ideas that will bring a return on their investment.
-In view of this, investors are interested to know if the product/company has the potential of being successful and that it is worth investing in.
-Although there are many other motives for making an investment for example; to make a social impact, most of the time the number one motivation to invest is to make money.
+In view of this, investors are interested to know if the product/company has the potential of being successful and if it is worth investing in.
+Although there are many other motives for making an investment, for example to make a social impact, most of the time the number one motivation to invest is to make money.

 An Investor Pitch Deck is a presentation prepared by startup companies showcasing their ideas or problems they want to solve, the solutions/products to the problem, the technology to be used, and the team involved to potential investors for venture capital/investment.

 A Pitch Deck is the starting point of the extensive process of obtaining funding.
 This makes it very crucial since no one wants their journey falling inauspicious with the first start.